 The red bird of paradise will grow in any soil but prefers loamy, well-drained ground that retains some moisture.
 They're less likely to flourish when grown in clay.

-While they can survive periods of drought, the red bird of paradise responds favorably to a consistent watering schedule.
+While becoming established, red bird of paradise shrubs should be kept consistently moist.
+While established shrubs can survive periods of drought, the red bird of paradise responds favorably to a consistent watering schedule.
 During the peak growing season, supplemental watering (usually once or twice a week) is advisable to keep the plant's roots and surrounding soil damp.
 During the dormant winter months, no additional watering is required.

 Temperature and Humidity